architect/arc.codes/public/primitives/static.md

 <h2 id=link>🕸 Link</h2>

-`@architect/functions` bundles a helper function for HTTP route handlers that disambiguates URLs called `arc.static`.
-It accepts a root relative path and returns the URL appropriate for the environment it's being invoked in.
+If you need to link to S3 resources directly `arc.static` accepts a root relative path and returns the URL appropriate for the environment it is being invoked in.

 ```javascript
 // src/http/get-index/index.js